How can I keep my blades from going dull or blunt?

 To prepare knot-prone or difficult coats before you clip:

 After you shampoo a knot-prone coat, don't skip conditioner.
-Conditioner helps close and smooth the hair cuticle to reduce tangles and knots forming and make brushing easier.
-Pat dry with a towel.
+Conditioner helps close and smooth the hair cuticle to reduce tangles and knots forming and makes brushing easier.
+Pat dry with a towel or chamois.
 TIP: don't 'rub dry' or more tangles can form.
 Finish drying with a pet dryer.
 Brush again to remove any missed tangles.
 Now you're ready to clip!

 4. Choose the right blade for removing knots